Fact-checking Trump’s address to Congress

 Trump on the economy

-Trump’s tariffs: The president’s claim Tuesday night that the US “will take in trillions and trillions of dollars” — a claim he has made repeatedly about his plan to slap tariffs on imports from various countries, which he already started to do — needs context.
-Tariffs are paid by US importers, not foreign exporters, and it’s easy to find specific examples of companies that passed along the cost of the tariffs to US consumers.
+Trump’s tariffs: Trump, promoting his tariffs on imported foreign products, claimed that “we will take in trillions and trillions of dollars,” and he added that “I did it with China.”
+This is misleading at best.
+Tariffs are paid by US importers, not foreign exporters, and study after study, including one from the federal government’s bipartisan US International Trade Commission, found that Americans bore almost the entire cost of Trump’s first-term tariffs on Chinese products.
+It’s easy to find specific examples of companies that passed along the cost of the tariffs to US consumers.

 From CNN’s Daniel Dale and Tami Luhby